AlanCArmstrong/Data_Cleaning_In_Python/README.md

-I concluded that the highest risks of churn are located in the midwest.
+I concluded that the customers in the midwest have the highest chance of churn.
+Future business analytics, perhaps on the survey data, could be easily done to inform a recommendation to start reducing churn rates.